loveunk/loveunk/README.md

 - ⚡ I love machine & deep learning, programming, as well as Twitter, YouTube, Zhihu and Bilibili.
-- 🔭 I’m currently working on computer vision tasks in the commercial electronics area.
+- 🔭 I’m currently working on computer vision and VLM/LLM in the commercial electronics area.
 - 📫 How to reach me: qiwen#qiwen.name